How do electronic casino games work

 computers are changing the way we do everything -- even playing bingo in bingo halls.
 In the past few years, more and more bingo enthusiasts have been ditching paper cards.
 Instead, they are using handheld, portable electronic bingo devices that allow them to play dozens of cards at the same time with a minimum amount of effort.
 Many players find electronic bingo minders permit them to double, or even triple, the number of cards they can play.
 In some halls, as many as 20 percent of players are using these electronic bingo devices.

-A player with 200 cards will have an advantage over players with only a dozen cards, but, when 20 other people in the hall also have 200 cards, the advantage is no longer significant. (besides, players who regularly play 200 cards at once would also have to regularly pay for 200 cards at once, which could have a disastrous effect on the wallet.)
+Do electronic players have an edge?
+Electronic bingo is controversial.
+For years, traditional bingo players have enjoyed the ritual of daubing the paper card.
+They live for the challenge of matching wits with fellow players while keeping pace with the caller.
+Some think relying on a machine takes the skill out of bingo, reducing it to a contest of who can spend the most money to buy cards.
+So who really wins here?
+Does an electronic bingo player with 66 cards have a greater chance of winning?
+Having more cards gives you a slight edge, but not that much.
+A player with 200 cards will have an advantage over players with only a dozen cards, but, when 20 other people in the hall also have 200 cards, the advantage is no longer significant. (besides, players who regularly play 200 cards at once would also have to regularly pay for 200 cards at once, which could have a disastrous effect on the wallet.) |

 The best part about handheld bingo devices is that they usually have a tracking mechanism so players will never miss a bingo, even if they are playing dozens of cards.
 The end result is that novice players can track as many cards as experienced players without a problem.
 Also, players with physical disabilities might be able to enjoy bingo for the first time using one of these devices.